Ohio State vs. Akron NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Ohio State and its opponents have combined for 67.5 points -- this matchup's point total -- just once this season.
+- Ohio State has combined with its opponents to put up more than 67.5 points only once this year.

-- Akron's games have gone over 67.5 points in two opportunities this season.
+- Saturday's total is 6.5 points higher than the combined 61 PPG average of the two teams.

-- The two teams combine to average 61 points per game, 6.5 less than the total in this contest.
+- The 68.4 points per game these two squads have surrendered to opponents this season are 0.9 more than the 67.5 total in this contest.

-- This contest's over/under is 0.9 points lower than the 68.4 these two squads combine to give up per game in 2021.

-- The average total in Buckeyes games this season is 63.5, 4.0 points fewer than Saturday's total of 67.5 .
+- The Buckeyes and their opponents score an average of 63.5 points per game, 4.0 fewer than Saturday's total.

 Ohio State Stats and Trends

-- Ohio State's games this year have hit the over on two of three set point totals (66.7%).
+- Ohio State's games this year have gone over the total in two out of three opportunities (66.7%).

-- The Buckeyes average 38.0 points per game, comparable to the 39.7 per outing the Zips allow.

-- When Ohio State puts up more than 39.7 points, it is 1-1 against the spread and 2-0 overall.

-- When Ohio State totals over 393.7 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Ohio State piles up over 393.7 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Buckeyes have turned the ball over three more times (4 total) than the Zips have forced a turnover (1) this season.

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.